Input XML

 XML Structure Elements:

-Attributes: Name-value pairs inside opening tags that provide additional metadata (e.g., <book id="1">).
-Values must be quoted.
+Attributes: Name-value metadata inside opening tags, such as <book id="1">.
+Attribute values must be quoted.

-Declaration: The optional <?xml version="1.0"?> processing instruction at the top of the document.
+Declaration: An optional processing instruction such as <?xml version="1.0"?> at the top of a document.

-Comments: Annotations enclosed in <!-- --> that are ignored by parsers.
+Comments: Notes enclosed in <!-- --> that XML parsers ignore.

 Common XML Use Cases

-SOAP Web Services: SOAP APIs use XML for request and response messages.
-Formatting SOAP envelopes makes debugging much easier.
+SOAP web services: SOAP APIs use XML envelopes for request and response messages.

-RSS & Atom Feeds: Blog and news feeds are distributed as XML documents.
-Formatting helps inspect feed structure and content.
+RSS and Atom feeds: Blog and news feeds are distributed as XML documents.

-Document Formats: DOCX, XLSX, ODF, and other modern document formats are ZIP archives containing XML files.
+Document formats: DOCX, XLSX, ODF, and similar files are archives containing XML documents.

 Perfect For